 Housing must be arranged before arriving.
 On campus housing fills quickly, so be sure to secure an apartment with a $300 deposit early.
 We suggest 3 to 6 months before arrival.
 Visit the link to learn more about our housing and contract -- Housing Information and Contract.

 If you have any questions, please feel free to call me at 1-800-657-3860 or e-mail me at email@example.com.
 Thank you again for your interest in Mesabi Range College.
 We would be very excited to work with you to bring you to Mesabi Range to pursue your college degree.

 Application Information and Procedures

-Applications must be received by May 1st for Fall semester and October 1st for Spring Semester
+Applications must be received by May 1st for Fall Semester.

 Please read carefully and completely.
 Complete the following steps in order to apply for admission to Mesabi Range College.

 1. Fill out and mail the Mesabi Range College Application form.
 Please include the following: